 Cedar Creek offers peaceful rural living in the Austin suburbs

-The community of Cedar Creek is nestled in the secluded, natural landscape of Central Texas, giving residents access to an array of amenities while positioning them about 25 miles from the thriving Capital city of Austin.
+Cedar Creek is an attractive community nestled into the natural landscape of Central Texas in Bastrop County.
+Residents of this bedroom community can commute to Austin, about 25 miles away.
+The state capital is home of the University of Texas and is the economic center of the region.
+At the end of the day, however, homeowners return to the appeal of rural living.
 “It’s more of a peaceful country setting,” says Kelley Harris of Stanberry Realtors, who lives in neighboring Bastrop and has sold several homes in the community.
+Despite the relatively secluded location, residents enjoy access to an array of amenities.
 Three of Cedar Creek’s four public schools and a community park are conveniently located off the state highway that runs through town.
-Open spaces provide room for horse riding and the nearby Capital of Texas Zoo is among a collection of outdoor attractions just minutes away.
+Open spaces provide room to roam for horses and the animals at the nearby Capital of Texas Zoo.
+The zoo is among a collection of outdoor attractions just minutes away.

-Residential pockets with an eclectic mix of homes are spread throughout the community.
-“There's affordable living and also high-end living,” Harris says.
-Ranch-style homes and manufactured homes are common along quiet country roads dotted by mature trees.
-The occasional modern-style home stands out.
-Contemporary designs are also part of this mix, and most are found in more walkable subdivision settings.
+Residential pockets featuring an eclectic mix of homes are spread throughout the community.
+Contemporary homes are common, and most are found in walkable subdivision settings.
 These homes are often the largest and most expensive in the community and typically come with driveways and attached garages.
-New homes with these standard features continue to be built by major homebuilders such as Meritage Homes and D.R.
+New homes with these standard features continue to be constructed by major homebuilders such as Meritage Homes and D.R.
 Horton.
-Prices typically range from around $200,000 to about $600,000, although homes with additional land can list for more.
-“Cedar Creek is more affordable than other areas, but some parts are more expensive, like River Crossing and Double Eagle Ranch,” Harris says.
+Ranch-style homes and manufactured homes are common along quiet country roads dotted by mature trees.
+Prices typically range from around $200,000 to around $700,000, although homes with additional land outside the city limits can list for more.
 Residents can expect hot, humid summers and periods of heavy rain.
 The region is part of “Flash Flood Alley.”
+The community’s CAP Index Crime Score of 2-out-of-10 is lower than the national average.

 Students don't have to leave the community to attend school

 Cedar Creek is part of the Bastrop Independent School District, which earns a B-minus from Niche.
 Students do not have to leave the community to attend pre-kindergarten through 12th grade.
 Cedar Creek Elementary School is rated C-minus.
-Cedar Creek Intermediate and Cedar Creek Middle schools share a campus and are rated C-minus and C, respectively.
+Cedar Creek Intermediate and Cedar Creek Middle schools are rated C-minus and C, respectively.
+They share a campus.
 Nearby Cedar Creek High School is rated B-minus.
 “One of my sons was in the first graduating class in Cedar Creek,” says Harris, who adds that her overall experience with the district was positive.
 The high school features a Career & Technical Education program.
 The district allows students to apply for transfers in and out of the district.

 Children, horses and outdoors enthusiasts enjoy recreational spaces

-Cedar Creek Park is the center of community activity.
+Cedar Creek Park, adjacent to Cedar Creek Elementary School, is the center of community activity.
 Ballfields and children’s playscapes anchor acres of athletic amenities and gathering spaces.
-La Victoria Training Center is a community equestrian center that offers clinics and camps and hosts riding events.
 Equestrian trails are among the amenities at nearby McKinney Roughs Nature Park.
 Other activities include hiking, biking and zip lining.
-Visitors can also access the Colorado River for more rural recreation.
+Visitors can also access the nearby Colorado River for more rural recreation.

 Nearby Bastrop has several popular restaurants